Instituto-Atlantico/janus/README.md

 Before starting working it's required to run 	``` go generate ./... ``` so the docker files will be copied to the corresponding directories, required for the docker automation.

 For building the application use Make with the command ```make build-cli```.
-This will generate binaries for linux, mac and windows on /bin folder.
+This will generate binaries for Linux, Mac and Windows on /bin folder.